 This should be a no brainer really.
 Showing up late to an interview is unprofessional.
 Allow enough time to get to your interview with 10 minutes to spare.
 Showing up late to your interview could suggest to the employer that you don’t see the interview as a priority.
 You should also make every effort to communicate with the interviewer if you know for a fact that you will be late, and it’s unavoidable.
 As long as you let them know, they will likely be able to accommodate you.

 Recruiters want people who have made the effort to research their company ahead of the interview.
 Knowing the basics about a company is as simple as pointing and clicking.
 Yet, some applicants still arrive woefully unprepared.

 Without doing your homework, applicants can’t reasonably expect to articulate what skills and abilities they have that fit the position or the needs of the organisation.
-So make sure you learn about the company before you head over to meet with them.
+So make sure you learn about about the company before you head over to meet with them.

 Talk too soon about money

 We’re all curious about money.
 But that’s not the point of the interview.
 The recruiter is looking for the person who will best fit the role.
 So bringing up money before they open up the conversation could suggest to them that you are there for the wrong reasons.

 Any good HR expert will tell you not to be the first person to bring up salary, yet some think the opposite.
 It’s an immediate turn off.

 Unless you have a genuine emergency to see to that you have stated to your interviewer before the interview begins, your phone should be on silent for the duration of the interview.
 This is out of courtesy to the interviewer that there will be no interruptions – and you should definitely consider this tip if you have a questionable ringtone.